kumkum1006/kumkum1006/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm Kumkum Sareen, a passionate software developer with a focus on building solutions that blend creativity with technology. <br>I love working with a variety of tech stacks, including Python, Django, MERN, and React Native, while constantly exploring new tools and frameworks.
+I'm Kumkum Sareen, a passionate software developer with a focus on building solutions that blend creativity with technology.
+I love working with a variety of tech stacks, including Python, Django, MERN, and React Native, while constantly exploring new tools and frameworks.
 My projects range from AI-based apps to data-driven dashboards, all aimed at solving real-world problems.
 Check out my repositories to see what I’ve been working on!

 ## 🌐 Socials: